armory/docs/content/en/docs/armory-admin/evaluate-artifacts-stage-enable.md

 ---
 title: Enable the Evaluate Artifacts Stage
 description: >
-  Enable the Evaluate Artifacts Stage plugin to add a stage to Armory Enterprise that makes it easy to evaluate SpEL expressions inside of Spinnaker™ artifacts.
+  Enable the Evaluate Artifacts Stage plugin to add it to Armory Enterprise.
+The stage gives pipeline creators the ability to create base64 artifacts from text saved within a pipeline.
+The contents of the new artifact include the results of any SpEL expressions that are evaluated.
 aliases:
   - /docs/plugin-guide/plugin-evaluate-artifacts/
 ---